SnailUsbs/Webfishing-Fall-Map/README.md

 - Adds in the unused boats and tents as props

-- Alongside having all of the normal stores and buildings, I also made the a black hole that wont despawn unlike the normal one, so that way you can vist the void easil at anytime.
+- Alongside having all of the normal stores and buildings, I also made a black hole that wont despawn unlike the normal one, so that way you can vist the void easil at anytime.
 Its beside the light, and the two npc stores.

 - Keeps the ocean and pond rock jumps.